dlwicksell/nodem/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Contact me if you are interested in using Nodem with a different license.
 ***

 ## Disclaimer ##